aochoae/tikz-mlp/README.md

 Copyright 2019 Luis A. Ochoa

-Artificial Neural Networks with TikZ is licensed under a Creative Commons Attribution 4.0 International License.
+Multilayer Perceptron with TikZ is licensed under a Creative Commons Attribution 4.0 International License.
 See [LICENSE](LICENSE) for the full lecense text.